steggema/plots_review/README.md

-# Plot scripts for review article "Extended scalar sectors"
+# Plot scripts for review article "Extended scalar sectors" https://www.annualreviews.org/doi/abs/10.1146/annurev-nucl-032620-043846

-Each script creates a plot summarising limits from different searches, with the raw data available in according subdirectories, either obtained from experimental collaborations or from phenomenologists directly, or using WebPlotDigitizer when needed.
+Each script creates a plot summarising limits from different searches, with the raw data available in according subdirectories, either obtained from experimental collaborations or from phenomenologists directly, or using https://automeris.io/WebPlotDigitizer/ when needed.

 * `plot_hmssm.py`: Limits in hMSSM interpretation
 * `plot_2hdms.py`: Limits for 2HDM+S interpretation, type II and tan(beta) = 2.